Showing posts with label walk. Show all posts

 Bride and Groom

-Lindsey’s grandparents were next, then the parents, bridesmaids escorted by grooms, the flower girls, and ring bearers.
+Lindsey's grandparents were next, followed by the parents, bridesmaids escorted by grooms, the flower girls, and the ring bearers.

-After one practice runs everyone left to go to the rehearsal dinner at East Florence Depot.
+After one practice run, everyone left to go to the rehearsal dinner at East Florence Depot.

 mini cheesecakes,